dimaga/RoboND-DeepLearning-Project/README.md

 #### 6. The student displays a solid understanding of the limitations to the neural network with the given data chosen for various follow-me scenarios which are conveyed in the write-up.

-The simulated environment is a very simplified scenario for classification.
-All people and the main hero can be very easily distinguished by color.
+The simulated environment is a very easy task for classification.
+In fact, all people and the main hero can be very easily distinguished by color.
 Therefore, 1x1 convolution layers could be enough to do the classification correctly based on only color distribution information.

-However, in realistic environments, the fully convolutional network would require significantly more data and capacity.
+However, for real environments, the fully convolutional network would require significantly more data and capacity.
 And, maybe, the use of pre-trained network layers, such as VGG-16 or ResNet.